JoshCoriunder/Blog/posts/2016-03-01-Why we started Coriunder.md

-After years of assisting startups with building their solution, and seeing the struggels of setting up a backend system and using multiple services to accomidate the needs of their company - all to see them eventualy run out of money and compremizing on the quality of the actual product they are offering.
+After years of assisting startups with building their solution, and seeing the struggles of setting up a backend system and using multiple services to accommodate the needs of their company - all to see them eventually run out of money and compromising on the quality of the actual product they are offering.

 ### The problem

-Fintech and ecommerce startups all need to build the same fundation to provide their services:
+Fintech and ecommerce startups all need to build the same foundation to provide their services:

 * User management
 * Merchant management